-Delivering consistent customer experiences across channels and touchpoints in a highly fluent, omni-channel environment starts with accurate and reliable measurements of actual, implied and perceived consistency.
+Delivering consistent customer experiences across channels and touchpoints in a highly fluent, omnichannel environment starts with accurate and reliable measurements of actual, implied, and perceived consistency.

-Strength: A clear-cut way to assess the flexibility or rigidity of your experience delivery system.
-In most cases, feedback will point to specific improvements
+- Strength: A clear-cut way to assess the flexibility or rigidity of your experience delivery system.
+In most cases, feedback will point to specific improvements.

-Weakness: It is a business-centric view of consistency, meaning that the method assesses consistency from the inside-out, not based on customer feedback
+- Weakness: It is a business-centric view of consistency, meaning that the method assesses consistency from the inside-out, not based on customer feedback.

-Implied consistency analysis derives the extent to which customers are satisfied with how consistent their interactions are with your company by tracking the standard deviation of satisfaction scores in customer surveys.
-This method is based on the assumption that high standard deviation in satisfaction scores among your customers signal that your company does not deliver consistent experiences.
-When customer satisfaction scores are generally low or high (in both cases, standard deviation would be low), one could claim that services are consistently weak or consistently strong.
+Implied consistency analysis derives the extent to which customers are satisfied.
+This satisfaction is in terms of how consistent their interactions are with your company by tracking the standard deviation of satisfaction scores in customer surveys.
+This method assumes that a high standard deviation in satisfaction scores among your customers signals your company does not deliver consistent digital customer experiences.
+When customer satisfaction scores are generally low or high (in both cases, the standard deviation would be low), one could claim that services are consistently weak or consistently strong.
 But when satisfaction scores highly fluctuate, one could claim that the business is not delivering value consistently.

-Strength: Tracking standard deviation scores in customer surveys is easy and fast, especially for companies with VOC programs in place
+- Strength: Tracking standard deviation scores in customer surveys is easy and fast, especially for companies with VOC programs in place.

-Weakness: Fluctuation in customer satisfaction scores could be the result of factors beyond consistency, which is hard to single out as the root cause
+- Weakness: Fluctuation in customer satisfaction scores could be the result of factors beyond consistency, which is hard to single out as the root cause.

-Perceived consistency analysis assesses whether or not services of similar nature delivered in multiple instances are perceived by your customers to be of the same quality.
-A simple example is when the same customer contacts your customer support department multiple times over the course of his or her engagement.
+Perceived consistency analysis assesses whether services of similar nature delivered in multiple instances are perceived by your customers to be of the same quality.
+A simple example is when the same customer contacts your customer support department multiple times throughout his or her engagement.
 Companies identify those customers and ask them to which extent their experience during these interactions was of the same or similar quality.
 Again, when answers suggest big differences in perceived quality, your experience delivery system does not deliver value consistently and you need to take a second look.

-Strength: Results stem from direct and clear customer feedback, making this a true customer-centric approach
+- Strength: Results stem from direct and clear customer feedback, making this a truly customer-centric approach.